-This measure consists of adding duct insulation with a minimum R-value of 5.6 or 8.0 to uninsulated metal supply and return ductwork, located in unconditioned space that previously had no existing insulation.
-This measure applies to all residential applications.
+This measure consists of adding duct insulation to uninsulated metal supply and return ductwork, located in unconditioned space that previously had no existing insulation.
+This measure applies to all residential retrofit applications.

 The baseline for this measure is uninsulated sheet metal ducts or insulated metal ducts in which the insulation has failed.
 Failed insulation is insulation which has non-repairable tears to the vapor barrier, exhibits gaps with exposed metal between the insulation, or insulation which is failing.
 Flex ducts, and fiber board ducts are not eligible for this measure.
 The ducts must be located in unconditioned spaces, such as attics or crawl spaces.
 Old ductwork insulation must be removed prior to installation of new duct wrap insulation.